CaterinaBi/udacity-ai-programming/README.md

    - Use the Classifier function to classify the images and create the classifier labels
    - Compare Classifier Labels to Pet Image Labels
    - Store Pet Labels, Classifier Labels, and their comparison in a complex data structure (e.g. dictionary of lists)
-5. Classifying Labels as "Dogs" or "Not Dogs"
+5. Classifying Labels as 'dogs' or 'not Dogs'
-   - Classify all Labels as "Dogs" or "Not Dogs" using dognames.txt file
+   - Classify all Labels as 'dogs' or 'not dogs' using a dognames.txt file
    - Store new classifications in the complex data structure (e.g. dictionary of lists)
 6. Calculate the Results
    - Use Labels and their classifications to determine how well the algorithm worked on classifying images
 7. Print the Results

-The tasks in 1-7 were to be repeated for each of the three image classification algorithms provided.
+The tasks in 1-7 were to be repeated for each of the three image classification architectures mentioned above.

 ## Results